 Impress recruiters even without paid experience.
 Not sure what experiences you can list that would benefit your application?
 Here are the top ten experiences you may consider for your first resume:

 Once you’ve narrowed down your most relevant experiences, use bullets to list the skills you’ve developed in each role and the tasks you performed.
 Not sure how to start?
 Use the job description as your guide to match your skills, activities and abilities with the keywords mentioned in the post.
-Once you have identified these, use bullet points with action verbs to list your qualifications.
+Once you have identified these, list your qualifications using bullet points with action verbs.

 For instance, if you were applying for a teaching assistant role, you might compose your experience like this: